aghoshpro/myGIS/README.md

 > Biswas, Soubhik, Manu Mehta, and Arka Ghosh. "[Study of Aerosol Distribution in the Vertical Air Column of Atmosphere during Uttarakhand Forest Fires 2016](https://doi.org/10.1109/rteict42901.2018.9012355)." _In the 3rd International Conference on Recent Trendsin Electronics, Information and Communication Technology (RTEICT).
 IEEE_ 2018.

-## 2. Impact of Atmospheric Parameters over Snow Cover Meting of Himalayan Region
+## 2. Impact of Atmospheric Parameters over Snow Cover of Himalayan Region

 ### 2.1.
 Aim

+- How snow cover is changing (melting) with different atmospheric parameters e.g. aerosols at different altitude levels of our **area of interest - Hindu Kush Himalayan (HKH) Region**

+- Detection of dust and smoke aerosol presence at different altitude levels.

+- How much snow cover has been reduced or melted over past 10 years (2006-2017) and if there any relation due to presence of aerosols (if any).

 ### 2.2.
 Data